ansible/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

 ---------------------------------

 Test cases are added to roles based on the module being testing.
-Test cases should include both `cli` and `eapi` test cases.
-Cli test cases should be added to `test/integration/targets/modulename/tests/cli` and eapi tests should be added to `test/integration/targets/modulename/tests/eapi`.
+Test cases should include both cli and API test cases.
+Cli test cases should be added to ``test/integration/targets/modulename/tests/cli`` and API tests should be added to ``test/integration/targets/modulename/tests/eapi``, or ``nxapi``.

 In addition to positive testing, negative tests are required to ensure user friendly warnings & errors are generated, rather than backtraces, for example: